Aggregating in Pandas

 array(['Apple', 'Orange', 'Pear', 'Pear', 'Banana', 'Banana'], dtype=object)

-object is used to store str (string) data in NumPy and Pandas.
-Unlike fixed-width integers, such as int64, string data cannot be stored efficiently inside a continuous NumPy ndarray.
-The ndarray instance in this case only contains a collection of pointers to objects, quite similarly to how a regular Python list works.
+The ndarray instance in this case only contains a collection of pointers to objects, just how a regular Python list is a list of pointers.
 The space efficiency characteristics of a ndarray instance with data type set to object are slightly better than just using list.
-We will prove this in the next subsection.
+We show this in the next subsection.

-Our claim that NumPy ndarrays store strings more efficiently than Python lists can be verified using a memory profiler.
-Luckily, a PyPi package called pympler allows us to quickly measured memory usage by Python objects.
-We furthermore import NumPy to directly create NumPy arrays without requiring Pandas.
+You can verify that NumPy ndarrays store strings more efficiently than Python lists using a memory profiler.
+Luckily, a PyPI package called pympler allows us to measure memory usage by Python objects.
+We import NumPy to directly create NumPy arrays without requiring Pandas.

 from pympler import asizeof